serkkz/ModColor/README.md

 # ModColor
-Developed for the Sci-Fantasy Tech Demo
+Developed for project the Sci-Fantasy Tech Demo

 Adds a panel for entering color by channel, in 255 format.